Tejas2k03/WACC-of-Avenue-Supermarts-Ltd/README.md

-# WACC of Avenue Supermarts Ltd
+# Weighted Average Cost of Capital of Avenue Supermarts Ltd

 ## 1. Project Objective
 To calculate the Weighted Average Cost of Capital (WACC) for Avenue Supermarts Ltd, commonly known as DMart.